zingolabs/zingolib/regtest/README.md

 You must copy your compiled `zcashd`, `zcash-cli` and `lightwalletd` binaries to `zingolib/regtest/bin/` or set up symlinks, etc. `zcash-cli` is also needed if you wish to interact with your `zcashd` instance while it is running.

+You'll need transaction parameters to run `zcashd` you can obtain them by running:

+`zcash/zcutils/fetch_params.sh`

 Run `cargo build` to produce the `zingo-cli` binary.

 From your `zingolib/` directory, you can run: